 Seville is one of the must-see destinations in Spain.

-Boasting a labyrinth of flower-filled narrow streets and orange-scented squares, its Old Town is bewitching.
+With its labyrinth of flower-filled narrow streets and orange-scented squares, its Old Town is bewitching.
 The city’s UNESCO-listed buildings speak of its rich history and there are ample opportunities for tapas tasting and cultural activities.

 This is where I can help you.

 Based on my experiences as a two-time visitor to this city, I have put together a 1-day Seville itinerary to help you make the most of your time there.
-Whether this is your first time in Seville or you are a return visitor, it will allow you to explore the city’s main sights as well its historical and cultural legacy.
+Whether this is your first time in Seville or you are a return visitor, it will allow you to explore the city’s main sights as well as its historical and cultural legacy.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.